 He cut oak, elm, and cottonwood trees along the river and hauled the timber to a sawmill.
 Then the milled lumber was hauled by “six-yoke ox teams” to Tucker’s Hill.

 Lumber for weatherboarding was hauled by ox from Limestone County.
-The Telegram in 1907 wrote that the “bullwhacker” (driver of an ox wagon) on that trip was Tucker’s son Rowan Bonaparte, also known as “Bony.”
-Rowan would become a police officer.
-(He was one of the first police officers to respond to the shooting of Timothy Isaiah “Longhaired Jim” Courtright.)
+The Telegram in 1907 wrote that the “bullwhacker” (driver of an ox wagon) on that trip was Tucker’s son Rowan.
+Rowan, like brother Bony Jr., would become a police officer.

 The lumber for Tucker’s house was dressed by hand.
 The ornamental molding also was handmade.